-Accrued liabilities are recorded and presented in the related line items of the Combined balance sheets.
+- Accrued liabilities are recorded and presented in the related line items of the Combined balance sheets. - 2 Does not reflect the total range of loss; many cases assessed as reasonably possible of an unfavorable outcome did not include estimated losses that could be determined.